osjuga/BC3430-Final-Project/README.md

 ### Final Thoughts

-In the end, thought what created might not always sound good _per se_, it's always exciting to use and see what weird thing you can create next.
+In the end, though what gets created might not always sound good _per se_, it's always exciting to use and see what weird thing you can create next.
 We did achieve the major goal when making this project: creating a fun, easy-to-use autocomposer.
-There are a still few future features that would be nice to tackle, with the most worthwhile being creating some visualization of the generation instead of just printing all of it to the console, but we were able to nail down so many other features that we wanted that it we are quite happy with it.
+There are a still few future features that would be nice to tackle, with the most worthwhile being creating some visualization of the generation instead of just printing all of it to the console, but we were able to nail down so many other features that we wanted that we are quite happy with the current result.